drwilkins/BARS_phenotypic_integration/Scripts/Analysis_Document.md

   5. Calculates the corrected phenotypic integration (PINT.c) value using PHENIX::pint()

-  6. Calculates dichromatism (or dimorphism) for traits specified in 'columns' and sex defined by 'strata' using dimorphCal()
+  6. Calculates dichromatism (or dimorphism) for traits specified in 'columns' and sex defined by 'strata' using dimorphCal() (**calculated in earlier iterations of the analyses but taken out in final version**)

   7. Calculates correlations of 'cor_type' (default = "p"; passed to cor()) between:
       a.
 (PI) and trait mean for "toi"